mpievolbio-scicomp/cancer_sim/README.md

 this cancer evolution model was used to simulate tumours subjected to sampling for classification of mutations based on their abundance
 \[[4](#ref-opasic:BMCCancer:2019)\].
-Target users are scientists working in the field of mathematical oncology and students with interest in studying somatic evolution of cancer.
+Target users are scientists working in the field of mathematical oncology.
+Simplicity of our model in comparrisson to more advanced models like  makes it specifically suitable students with interest in studying somatic evolution of cancer.

-Our model is abstract, not specific to any neoplasm type and does not consider a variety of biological features commonly found in neoplasm such as vasculature, immune contexture, availability of nutrients, and architecture of the tumour surroundings.
-It resembles the most to superficially spreading tumours like carcinoma in situ, skin cancers, or gastric cancers, but it can be used to model any tumour on this abstract level.
+Our model is abstract, not specific to any neoplasm type, and does not consider a variety of biological features commonly found in neoplasm such as vasculature, immune contexture, availability of nutrients, and architecture of the tumour surroundings.
+It most closely resembles the superficially spreading tumours like carcinoma in situ, skin cancers, or gastric cancers, but it can be used to model any tumour on this abstract level.

 The tumour is simulated using a two-dimensional, on-lattice, agent-based model.
 The tumour lattice structure is established by a sparse matrix whose non-zero elements correspond to the individual cells.
 Each cell is surrounded by eight neighbouring cells (Moore neighbourhood).
-The value of the matrix element is an index pointing to the last mutation cell acquired in the list of mutations which is updated in each simulation step.
+The value of the matrix element is an index pointing to the last mutation the cell acquired in the list of mutations which is updated in each simulation step.